nhaliday/lloyd/roompicks/roompicks2.md

         of seniors picking), no senior, except those from (ii), can pick again until the next time through the list. iv.
-During the second time through the list, after the number of JR-picked rooms in this round, anticipating those from (ii), exceeds 1/2 (rounded up) of the available rooms (calculated at the start of juniors picking), no junior, except those from (ii), can pick again until the next time through the list.
+During the second time through the list, after the number of JR-picked rooms in this round, anticipating those from (ii), reaches 1/2 (rounded up) of the available rooms (calculated at the start of juniors picking), no junior, except those from (ii), can pick again until the next time through the list.